Siphon880gh/devbrain/AI Assisted Coding/Cursor AI/_ Cursor AI - Learn by Leveling Up (2025-12)/02 - What Are AI Agents in Cursor.md

 ## **Summary**

-In Cursor AI, think of AI agents as your multitasking little assistants.
-They can run in parallel, working on different tasks simultaneously, whether you're connecting them to a GitHub repository or having them operate on your local files.
+Cursor AI agents are multitasking assistants that can run in parallel on different tasks, working with GitHub repositories or local files.

-One of the neat features is that you're not locked into a "one-shot" approach.
-You can set up checkpoints—points where the agent pauses and waits for your review before continuing.
-This gives you the peace of mind to make sure everything's on track.
+You're not locked into a "one-shot" approach.
+Set up checkpoints—points where the agent pauses and waits for your review before continuing.
+This ensures everything stays on track.

-You can also automate things by placing a series of prompts in markdown files inside a folder.
-The agent can then follow these prompts one by one in order, creating a kind of orchestrated workflow that still has checkpoints if you want them.
-So in a nutshell, you get a flexible, safe, and pretty smart way to run your AI workflows exactly the way you like.
+You can automate workflows by placing sequential prompts in markdown files inside a folder.
+The agent follows these prompts in order, creating an orchestrated workflow with checkpoints if desired.

+**Bottom line:** Flexible, safe, and controllable AI workflows that adapt to your needs.